Paul and His Letter to the Romans – Part 2

 Few writings in the history of the world have had the impact that Paul’s Epistle to the Romans has had in the past centuries.
 Prof. N.T.
 Wright, renowned biblical scholar and historian, will walk you through Paul’s Letter to the Romans.
 The course shines a bright spotlight on one of the most wonderful and challenging books in the New Testament.
 The powerful realities Paul expresses in his Epistle to the Romans have challenged men and women for nearly 2,000 years.
 People like St. Augustine, Martin Luther, John Calvin, and John Wesley were profoundly changed by embracing the essential elements found in this magnificent letter.
 Dig deep into the New Testament through studying this amazing and pivotal work from the pen of the Apostle Paul through detailed explanation with Prof. N.T.
 Wright.

 This course is Part Two of a three-part course covering the whole of Paul and His Letter to the Romans.
-This course, Romans: Part Two, is designed to take around fifteen weeks to complete and will cover introductory issues regarding the whole Epistle as well as in-depth exegesis of Romans 6:1-11:36.
-While you may take the course at your own pace, you are encouraged to take time to reflect upon the material presented in the textbook and in the lectures.
-Please do not rush.
-There is so much packed into every lecture.
-This is material to ponder and prayerfully consider.
+This course, Romans: Part Two, is designed to take around fifteen weeks to complete and continues the study of the Epistle with an in depth exegesis of Romans 6:1-11:36.
+This section of the letter builds on and develops previous elements outlined in Part One, and emphasizes that Romans as a whole is a letter about God.

 The textbook is Prof. Wright’s commentary on Romans in the Paul for Everyone series published by John Knox Press in the U.S. and SPCK in the UK.